Ford Cortina: South Africa

 In South Africa, the Cortina range included V6 Essex-engined variants, in both 2.5-litre and 3.0-litre forms.

 From July 1971, a locally designed pick-up truck version (known in Afrikaans as a "bakkie") was also offered, and this remained in production even after the Cortina was replaced by the Sierra.
 The Mark V-based Cortina Pickup was exported to the UK, in a lengthened wheelbase form, as the Ford P100.
 This pick-up was launched in the UK in 1982, the year that the standard Cortina was being replaced by the Sierra.
 This version of the P100 was sold until 1988, when Ford divested from South Africa, and a Portuguese-built Sierra pick-up was introduced in its place, still using the P100 name.

 The Mark V model range, introduced in 1980 for the South African market, included 1.3-litre L (1980–1982), 1.6-litre L, GL (1980–1983), 2.0-litre GL, Ghia, (1980–1984), 3.0-litre XR6 (1980–1983), 1.6-litre L Estate (1980–1983), 2.0-litre GL Estate (1980–1983), 3.0-litre GLS (1980–1984), 1.6-litre One-Tonner (1980–1985), and 3.0-litre One-Tonner (1980–1985).

 The XR6 was a sports version that used the Essex V6 and featured body aerofoils and sport seats.

 In 1981, a version called the XR6 Interceptor was released as a homologation special made to compete in production car racing.
 They featured triple Weber DCNF carburetors, aggressive camshaft, tubular exhaust manifold, suspension revisions, and wider Ronal 13-inch wheels.
 They produced 118 kW and were only available in red; 250 were produced.

 Later on, a special-edition XR6 TF was released to celebrate 'Team Fords' racing success with the XR6.
 They were essentially XR6s in exterior and interior Team Ford colours, which were blue and white.

 In 1983, a special version was created by Simpson Ford to appease the demand for an Interceptor-like Cortina and was sold through Ford dealerships countrywide.
-It was called the XR6 X-ocet and featured a Holley carbureter, aggressive camshaft and tuned exhaust.
+It was called the XR6 X-ocet and featured a Holley carburettor, aggressive camshaft and tuned exhaust.
 They came in red with a white lower quarter and did 0–100 km/h in 8.5 seconds with a top speed of 195 km/h.

 South African Mark V models differed slightly from UK models with different wheels, bumpers, and interior trim.

 The last brand new Cortina was sold in South Africa by mid-1984.
 It was often the country's top-selling car, being far more popular than the Sierra, Telstar, and Mondeo models that followed it.

 South Korea

 The newly established Hyundai Motor Company began assembling the Mk2 Cortina under licence at its Ulsan plant in 1967.
-The later Hyundai Pony and Stellar, although not directly based on the Cortina/Taunus still used common componentry - most notably the rear suspension and axle which were interchangeable with the Ford car.
+The later Hyundai Pony and Stellar, although not directly based on the Cortina/Taunus still used common componentry – most notably the rear suspension and axle which were interchangeable with the Ford car.